nyxnor/onionjuggler/README.md

 The packages are downloaded when setting up the environment with [setup.sh](setup.sh).

-## Bugs

-* There are no accidents - Master Oogway
-* Bugs, you may find - Master Yoda
-* It is the program that should fear your commands and not the other way around - Mix of Pai Mei with Richard M. Stallman
-* Please report the bug, open an issue with enough description to reproduce the steps and solve the problem.

 ## To-do

 * should non env variables be all upercase?
 Env var should be distinguishable https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap08.html. https://stackoverflow.com/questions/673055/correct-bash-and-shell-script-variable-capitalization.
 The .onionrc is a lib and "exports" vars to other scripts.